mjberg/reading-and-writing/_pages/02_readings.md

   * The Everything Store and the Age of Amazon by Brad Stone
   * What Do You Care What People Think by Richard Feynman
   * Alexander Hamilton by Ron Chernow
+  * Mountains Beyond Mountains
+  * Unbroken

+  To read:
+  * walt disney, nikkola tesla, the new rules for marriage, etc.